 Wood- and Barrel-Aged Strong Beers are any color.
 For purposes of competition these wood-aged beers contain alcohol greater than 5.2% abw or 6.5% abv.
-Examples of wood- and barrel-aged strong beer styles include but are not limited to wood-aged barley wine, double porter, triple pale ale or any other wood-aged strong beer style that meets the criteria for alcohol content, with the exceptions of wood-aged strong stout styles which are outlined elsewhere.
 Any strong classic or unique experimental lager, ale or hybrid beer style, either a traditional style or unique experimental beers, can be aged for a period of time in a wooden barrel or in contact with wood.
-Primary character of the original beer style may or may not be apparent.
 These beers are aged with the intention of imparting the particularly unique character of the wood and/or what has previously been in the barrel; but, wood aged is not necessarily synonymous with imparting wood-flavors.
 New wood character can be characterized as a complex blend of vanillin and/or other unique wood character.
 Used sherry, rum, bourbon, scotch, port, wine and other barrels are often used, imparting complexity and uniqueness to beer.
 Ultimately a balance of flavor, aroma and mouthfeel are sought with the marriage of new beer with wood and/or barrel flavors.
 Wood-Aged Beers may or may not have Brettanomyces character.
-Sour wood-aged strong beers of any color are outlined in other categories.
 Body is variable with style.
-The brewer should explain the special nature of the beer to allow for accurate judging.
-Comments could include: type of wood used (new or old, oak or other wood type), type of barrel used (new, port/ whiskey/wine/sherry/other), base beer style, and/or any other special treatment or ingredients used.
-Beer entries not accompanied by this information will be at a disadvantage during judging.
+For purposes of competition fruited or spiced strong beer that is wood and barrel aged would also be appropriately entered in this category.
+Sour wood-aged strong beers would more appropriately be considered Wood-Aged Sour Beer.
+Competition directors may create subcategories of wood-aged strong beers to differentiate between various styles.
+A statement provided by the brewer identifying a classic or other beer style, type and condition of wood, previous liquid in the barrel, and any other ingredients used is essential for accurate assessment at competitions.

-Original Gravity (°Plato) Varies with style (Varies with style) ● Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) ● Alcohol by Weight (Volume) >5.2% (>6.5%) ● Bitterness (IBU) (Varies with style) ● Color SRM (EBC) Varies with style (Varies with style)
+Original Gravity (°Plato) Varies with style (Varies with style) ● Apparent Extract/Final Gravity (°Plato) Varies with style (Varies with style) ● Alcohol by Weight (Volume) >5.2% (>6.5%) ● Bitterness (IBU) Varies with style ● Color SRM (EBC) Varies with style (Varies with style)